zynayumi/libzynayumi/README.md

 - RingMod waveform level1 to level8: can define an 8 points
   waveform.
 That waveform is multipled with the YN2149 square waveform, thus creating a ring modulation.
 Ranges from 0.0 to 1.0.

+- RingMod mirror: whether the ring modulation waveform is mirrored.
+This can soften the ring modulation.

+- RingMod sync: whether the phase of the ring modulation is synchronized with the phase of the square tone when a new on note is created.

 - RingMod detune: detune in semitone of the ring modulation waveform relative to the square waveform.
 The famous SID phaser effect can be